brianqhe/everybody-fitness/README.md

 - Balsamiq was used at the Wireframe creation tool for the design and repsonsive design tool

+- Boostrap was used for a lot of the styling for the application

+- Cloudinary was used as the cloud based image and video management service

 ## User Stories
 ---